-Subsequent to year-end, the World Health Organization categorized the outbreak of a strain of the novel coronavirus (COVID-19) as a pandemic which has led to a number of public health and emergency measures which have been put in place by various levels of government to attempt to combat the spread of the virus.
+During the year, the World Health Organization categorized the outbreak of a strain of the novel coronavirus (COVID-19) as a pandemic which has led to a number of public health and emergency measures which have been put in place by various levels of government to attempt to combat the spread of the virus.
 With the Canadian government issuing a global travel advisory on all non-essential travel outside Canada effective March 13, 2020 due to COVID-19, the travel restrictions affect the cross-border collaboration between HART and its mission partners.

-Subsequent to year end, the Calgary and Edmonton Auctions were moved to an online platform due to the gathering restrictions imposed by the provincial government.
-The organization has developed a contingent plan in case the camp ministry in Ukraine cannot be run in the summer.
+During the year, the Calgary and Edmonton Auctions were moved to an online platform due to the gathering restrictions imposed by the provincial government.
+Since the camp ministry in Ukraine was not able to run in the summer, the Organization reallocated its resources to focus on medical reliefs to the local communities.